Conversion of Partnership Firm into LLP | Step-by-Step Guide

 Step 5: Intimation to the Registrar of Firms

-The LLP shall now provide the Registrar of Firms an intimation regarding the conversion of the firm into an LLP within 15 days from the date of incorporation of the LLP in Form-14, which should be attached with the;
+The LLP shall now provide the Registrar of Firms with an intimation regarding the conversion of the firm into an LLP within 15 days from the date of incorporation of the LLP in Form-14, which should be attached with the.

-LLP Incorporation Certificate and Documents submitted along with Form FiLLiP.
+The LLP Incorporation Certificate and Documents were submitted along with Form FiLLiP.

-Now, it is to be noted that once all these steps pertaining to the conversion of Partnership Firm to LLP are complied with, we can say that the conversion is said to be done with.
+Now, it is to be noted that once all these steps pertaining to the conversion of a Partnership Firm to an LLP are complied with, we can say that the conversion is said to be done.
 But this does not bring into effect the transfer of the licenses and permits which were in the hands of the Partnership Firm and, hence, should now be freshly applied for in the name of the LLP.

 In case of any refusal made by the registrar, the applicants can appeal before the Tribunal concerning the same.